isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Computer Application.md

 ![](/images/Scratch%201.png)

-*   Students create games after which they can be used in “gallery walk style” for events. (e.g. Open house, RHD)
+*   Students create games after which they can be used in “gallery walk style” for events (e.g. Open house, RHD)
-*   Software and Skills used – Inkscape and Scratch.
-(MEL and IMC)
+*   Software and Skills used – Inkscape and Scratch (MEL and IMC)
 *   Artefacts created – Games made from Scratch program.
-The game involves a person or animal who tries to catch moving object or animals.
+The game involves a person or animal who tries to catch moving object or animals